Health, Seniors and Active Living

 Yes, but you will be reimbursed an amount equal to the cost of a return economy airfare from Winnipeg to your destination, regardless of how much you spent to drive.

 Transportation costs for an escort to travel with you will be covered only if your doctor confirms in writing that an escort is medically required for your well-being.
-If there is no medical evidence that an escort is needed, Manitoba Health will not cover this cost.
+If there is no medical evidence that an escort is needed, Manitoba Health, Seniors and Active Living will not cover this cost.

 If the patient is a child 18 years of age or younger, the transportation cost for an escort is covered.
-Manitoba Health will reimburse return travel costs for one parent (or other caregiver over 18 years of age) to travel with a child who has been approved for medical care outside of Manitoba.
+Manitoba Health, Seniors and Active Living will reimburse return travel costs for one parent (or other caregiver over 18 years of age) to travel with a child who has been approved for medical care outside of Manitoba.

-If more than one return trip is necessary to treat your medical condition, your (Manitoba) physician must send a letter of referral to Manitoba Health for each trip.
+If more than one return trip is necessary to treat your medical condition, your (Manitoba) physician must send a letter of referral to Manitoba Health, Seniors and Active Living for each trip.

 The Manitoba Out-of-Province Transportation Subsidy Program does not cover transportation by ambulance.